dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 You can set up a cron job on Elastic Beanstalk.
 Learn how to run cron jobs on [Amazon Web Services(AWS) Elastic Beanstalk](https://medium.com/@joelennon/running-cron-jobs-on-amazon-web-services-aws-elastic-beanstalk-a41d91d1c571).

+We have worked on a lot of database and code deployments.
+It's time for you to take a break!

 ## Conclusion

-There is no way we can cover all the different options available for deploying JavaScript backend/API applications or services.
+There is no way we can cover all the different options available for deploying database and JavaScript backend/API applications or services.
 Here, we have covered deploying databases and Node.js backends to the cloud.

-In the next post, we'll cover deploying JavaScript frontends and static websites.
+In the next post, we'll connect everything together by covering the deployment of JavaScript Single Page Applications and static websites.
 Stay tuned!